bouraqadi/PharoMisc/README.md

 - [BooleanExpressions](/BooleanExpressions): This package introduces extensions to collections to make it easy to write usual expressions.
 The goal is to avoid writing long sequences of logic messages `and:` and `or:`

 ## C
+- [CodeMetrics](/CodeMetrics): Tiny code analyser.
+Provides with code metrics such as the number of classes and methods.
 - [Concurrency](/Concurrency): Simple and easy to use concurrency library.
 Deprecated.
 Use [Tasks](/Tasks) instead.
 - [CsvToPillarConverter](/CsvToPillarConverter): Converts CSV to Pillar, ready to display on web page.
 Used for generating Pillar for ESUG website based on CSV obtained from registration server.